jenhalv/Tour-Of-Backyard-Birds/README.md

-You can see the Tour of Backyard Birds live at: https://tour-of-backyard-birds.web.app/dashboard
+🐦You can see the Tour of Backyard Birds live at: https://tour-of-backyard-birds.web.app/dashboard 🐦

 This application is a spin off of John Papa's Tour of Heroes: https://github.com/johnpapa/angular-tour-of-heroes.